redhat-ai-dev/ai-rhdh-installer/docs/APP-SETUP.md

 2. Navigate to `Docker Configuration` and grab your `.json` file.
    1. Store this `.json` somewhere safe.
 3. Create a Quay Organization and create an App under that Organization.
+   1. These names can be different.
+The Quay Organization name is what will be entered as part of your AI Software Template.
 4. Click into the App and create an OAuth token with `create`, `read`, and `write` access to repositories.
    1. Store this token somewhere safe.